mrkamel/search_cop/README.md

-Thus, you can hand out a search query string to your models and you, your app's admins and/or users will get powerful query features without the need for integrating additional third party search servers, since AttrSearchable can use fulltext index capabilities of your RDBMS in a database agnostic way (currently MySQL and PostgreSQL fulltext indices are supported) and optimizes the queries to make optimal use of them.
+Thus, you can hand out a search query string to your models and you, your app's admins and/or users will get powerful query features without the need for integrating additional third party search servers, since SearchCop can use fulltext index capabilities of your RDBMS in a database agnostic way (currently MySQL and PostgreSQL fulltext indices are supported) and optimizes the queries to make optimal use of them.
 Read more below.